gkoumasd/MSAF/README.md

 This repository includes SOTA modality fusion approaches for sentiment analysis and emotion recognition tasks.
 All models have implemented in a unified PyTorch framework for conducting an empirical comparison across different fusion approaches.
-Upon the acceptance of the paper, we will share the code for reproducing the results presented in the paper.

 ## Instructions to run the code